Baby Kale and Butternut Squash Salad

 Helpful Tips

-- Make the onions, bacon, roasted butternut squash, and toasted almonds up to 24 hours ahead so it’s quicker to put the salad together for dinner.
+- Make the onions, bacon, and roasted butternut squash up to 24 hours ahead so it’s quicker to put the salad together for dinner.

-- If you make the squash and caramelized onions ahead and store them in the refrigerator, I recommend warming them slightly in the microwave or at room temperature so they’re not cold against the warm dressing.
+- If you make the squash and caramelized onions ahead and store them in the refrigerator, I recommend warming them slightly in the microwave before adding them to the salad.

 - Combine dressing ingredients together with a whisk OR in a jar with a secure lid and shake vigorously until smooth and emulsified.

-Include this with a soup dinner party, or a luncheon with a soup bar.
+For a fall soup and salad combo, pair it with pumpkin curry soup.
+Or include it with a soup dinner party, or a luncheon soup bar.

-Add this baby kale and butternut squash fall salad to Thanksgiving dinner or your Christmas meal.
-It’s a superb salad for special occasions and dinner parties.
+Add this baby kale and butternut squash salad to Thanksgiving dinner or your Christmas meal.
+It’s delicious for special occasions and dinner parties.

 If you like this post, PIN, Share, or sign up for our Newsletter at the top of the page.
 And don’t forget to follow CAH on Instagram or Facebook.
 Cheers!